OakwoodEngineering/ObiWanKomputer/hardware/cpb/CPB_Errata.md

     - Need to rethink connector pinning.
 Do we want to put a supply on ADC headers?
     - ENHANCEMENT: Consider adding a power LED for VM
     - ENHANCEMENT: GPLEDs (amber) could be brighter
+    - Erroneous previous errata: Missing pullup for MAX22200 SDO.
+MAX22200 SDO is open-drain and cannot drive pin high, but we have no pullup on pin.  (there was actually a pull-up).